Monster Doctor

 1. The Bukavac

-At night, in the rain, a special one was left in the backyard of an orphanage.
+At night, in the rain, a special one was left in the back yard of an orphanage.
 The child was scrawny, underfed.
 He blinked against the raindrops.
 What made him special was that he was covered, head to toe, in orange fur, which had become soaking wet and streaked with mud.
 The child was lost, afraid, without a mother.
 He tumbled into a puddle and let out a raspy cry.

-The puddle had formed in a hollow in the lawn, like an accidental pond, in the backyard of the decaying Tudor-style mansion that served as the community orphanage.
+The puddle had formed in a hollow in the lawn, like an accidental pond, in the back yard of the decaying Tudor-style mansion that served as the community orphanage.
 Although covered in fur, the creature was, in actuality, a boy, abandoned, as many unwanted children were, without so much as a note or a knock at the door.
 He coughed and mewled.
 Two lean cats watched from a woodshed.
 Up from the puddle, the furry boy rose on two shaky legs.
 The cats hissed.

 A porch door creaked open.
-Light shone across the backyard.
+Light shone across the back yard.

 “Get in house, my little fools!” an older woman barked to her cats.
 The woman, Matka Zula, was the headmistress of the orphanage.
 She was stocky and imposing and wore a cape shawl of red and gray.
 “Animals going wild in April showers.”
 She touched the babushka covering her eel-dark hair.
 “And Matka just got hair done.”
 She pounded a broom handle up against the porch ceiling until a light bulb flickered on.